-The characteristics of a cup of Chanchamayo coffee is highly refined.
+The characteristics of a cup of Chanchamayo coffee are highly refined.
 It has a medium body and is exceptionally smooth to drink.
-It carries rich, nutty and chocolatey flavors and also exhibits a sweet and bright citrusy undertone that sticks to it from the very beginning to the final, enjoyable after taste.
+It carries rich, nutty, and chocolatey flavors and also exhibits a sweet and bright citrusy undertone that sticks to it from the very beginning to the final, enjoyable after taste.

 Make no mistake about it; a cup of Chanchamayo coffee is as balanced as it can get.